King-Rafat/Robust_Swahili_ASR/README.md

 Here’s the evidence that it is **helping**:

 - **FLEURS improved from 40% → 34%** just using our data
-- On clean + custom model, FLEURS WER only increased slightly (12% → 13%)
-- Domain WER dropped significantly when our data was added (62% → 39%)
+- Domain WER dropped significantly when our data was added (69% → 39%)
 - Models trained with our data are **less fragile** to noise, rephrasing, speaker shifts

 ### ✨ Additional Indicators of Quality